 2015 was another record year for acquisitions in the medtech world, topping $724bn (according to JP Morgan) with several deals of over £1bn in value.
+As a specialist healthcare marketing agency we like to keep an eye on the key movers and shakers, so let’s take a look at the big deals in 2016.

 This included the largest deal in the sector’s history: Medtronic’s $49.9bn purchase of Covidien.
 And that wasn’t all for Medtronic, with another 11 purchases including the $255m RF surgical systems – bringing RFID tagging into their portfolio.
 They’re also investing heavily in in-house R&D to make the most of their newly-strengthened position – the biggest spender in fact.